stuntrally/stuntrally3/docs/Developing.md

  (telling how to render stuff, also few extra for editor minimap RTT).
 Creating is in `.log` lines with: `--++ WS add:`, and in cpp code by any `addWorkspace`.

-[SR3.compositor](../data/materials/SR3.compositor) has definitions for most workspaces used.
+[SR3.compositor](../data/materials/SR3.compositor) has definitions for few other workspaces used.

-Only shadows are made completely by code in `src/common/AppGui_Shadows.cpp`,
+Shadows are made completely by code in `src/common/AppGui_Shadows.cpp`,
 based on `Samples/2.0/ApiUsage/ShadowMapFromCode/ShadowMapFromCode.cpp`.
 _Todo:_ only 3 PSSM splits work, no other count.
 ESM (Sh_Soft) is also broken.